Your Guide to Your Gut: Why Probiotics Really Matter | Physician's Choice

 Here are the strains typically included in probiotic products:

 • Lactobacillus casei.
 Cheese-lovers owe a debt of gratitude to this bacterium.
 It's common in cow's milk, and its work is responsible for cheese, yogurt, and other fermented foods we eat.
 This bacterium can also do wonders within the human gut.
-Research suggests that this bacterium interacts with the human immune system, helping people fight against invaders that can make them ill.* For example, in a study in the European Journal of Clinical Nutrition, researchers found that giving this bacterium to healthy people changed the composition of the intestinal microflora, and bacteria levels dropped significantly.
-In a second study in the journal Applied and Environmental Microbiology, researchers found that L. casei could inhibit the growth of the bacteria Helicobacter pylori.
-This is a crucial finding, as H. pylori has been implicated in the development of ulcers.
-With supplementation, those painful ulcers could go away.
+Research suggests that this bacterium interacts with the human immune system.

 How do probiotics work?